GeorgOhneH/ethz-document-fetcher/SITES.md

 |Url| see Url section |

 ### Url
-To find the right url is not always easy and sometimes even impossible.
+Finding the right url is not always easy and sometimes even impossible.

 You are looking for a url which returns something like this: